 Mr. Meek has extensive experience in many areas of the law but has now limited the areas he chose's to practice in.
-He accepts cases in Shasta, Tehama, Trinity and Siskiyou counties.
+He accepts cases in Shasta and Tehama counties.

 He was in a partnership in Redding from 1976 until 2006 at which time he opened his own office.

 He has served as an Arbitrator for the American Arbitration Association and has served as a temporary Judge in the Shasta County Superior Court.